Hit enter after type your search item

 Using MAX function with GROUP BY example

-Let us extend the above example scenario while using the MAX function with GROUP BY clause.
-The query will return the total number of salaries for each employee along with maximum amount paid.
+Let us extend the above example scenario while using the MAX function with the GROUP BY clause.
+The query will return the total number of salaries for each employee along with the maximum amount paid.

-The MAX function is used in the same query; so you may use multiple aggregate functions as well.
-Also, for demo only, I used ORDER BY clause with two aggregate columns; one with default ASC order and the other with DESC order:
+Also, for the demo only, I used the ORDER BY clause with two aggregate columns; one with default ASC order and the other with DESC order:

-The resultant record-set:
+The resultant recordset:

 SQL GROUP BY MAX